 This is the second year MedTech Europe has run a survey of the IVD sector about the state of the transition to the IVD Regulation.
+A visual representation of the findings in 'slide deck form' may be found in the Annex under this link.

 The 2021 survey2 was run before amending Regulation (EU) 2022/112 was published, putting in place extended transitional periods which allow most IVDs to remain on the market in conformity with the IVD Directive (amongst other conditionsi).
-The 2022 data comes nine months after the amending Regulation and five months after the date of application for the IVD Regulation, meaning that the survey has been run in an extraordinary year which has seen all stakeholders in the IVD sector adjust to considerable change in the regulatory system.

-i legacy devices must have had their EC declaration of conformity drawn up before the 26 May 2022, they can have no significant changes to their design and intended purpose and they must already comply with certain requirements of the IVD Regulation to stay under the extended transitional periods.
+The 2022 data comes nine months after the amending Regulation and i legacy devices must have had their EC declaration of conformity drawn up before the 26 May 2022, they can have no significant changes to their design and intended purpose and they must already comply with certain requirements of the IVD Regulation to stay under the extended transitional periods.
 IVD Regulation requirements applicable to legacy products are in the areas of registration of actors and devices, post-market surveillance and vigilance and market surveillance;